maksoodmohiuddin/Ionic_Cordova_AngularJS_Portfolio_Sample/Ionic_Cordova_AngularJS_Portfolio_Sample/README.md

-# Ionic Blank Template
+# Hybrid Cross Platform Mobile Applcation

-An application using Apache Cordova, Ionic Framework, and Typescript.
+An application using Apache Cordova, Ionic Framework, and AngularJS.
 Currently supporting iOS, Android and Windows 10.

 ## Important!
 To learn more about Tools for Apache Cordova, visit this [link](https://taco.visualstudio.com/).